codedayafternoon/filteringmechanism/README.md

 ```
 ### Filter to request parameter convertion
-All the filters when instructing a request to a server are converted into parameters.
-The build-in mechanism which converting these Fitlers to parameters takes into account in which container the filter is.
-Thus the result is a mix on the container, the filter and possible other 'selected' filters from the same container.
+All the filters must be converted into parameters when a request happens.
+The build-in mechanism which converting these Fitlers to parameters takes into account in which container the `Filter` is.
+Thus the result is a mix on the container, the filter and possible other filters from the same container.
-The filters are separated with a mode that denotes if the filter has a single value(SIMPLE), has two values (RANGED) or the filter is complex (COMPLEX) as CompositeFilter.
-The next table show what each filter returns as ParameterValue and parameterKey (key=value)
+The filters are separated with a mode that denotes if the `Filter` has a single value (mode:`SIMPLE`), has two values (mode:RANGED) or the filter is complex (mode:COMPLEX) as `CompositeFilter`.
+The next table show what each filter returns as ParameterValue and ParameterKey (key=value)

-*For SINGLE mode filter:*
+*For `SINGLE` mode `Filter`:*

 |Filter| parameter key | parameter value |
 | :-------------| :------------- | :----- |